Orange168/sourcegraph-sublime/README.md

 ### Verbose logging

-This setting gives verbose output from the Sourcegraph Edge plugin to the Sublime Text console, which can be helping when troubleshooting Sourcegraph Edge.
+This setting gives verbose output from Sourcegraph Sublime to the Sublime Text console, which can be helping when troubleshooting Sourcegraph Sublime.
 To open the Sublime console, simply type <kbd>&#159;</kbd>+<kbd>`</kbd>.
 Different levels of logging are available:

 No logging: 0
 Only log symbols identified by godefinfo: 1